dgryski/go-perfbook/performance.md

 book format where the content is here instead of external.
 The links should be sorted into categories.

-While some discussions will be made for indivudial services faster (caching, etc), designing performant distributed systems is beyond the scope of this work.
+While some discussions will be made for individual services faster (caching, etc), designing performant distributed systems is beyond the scope of this work.